adamsteer/f4g-oceania-pdal/readme.md

 Using Conda, create a new virtual environment like:

-`conda create -n f4g-pdal-workshop python=3.6 pdal numpy jupyter python-pdal -c conda-forge`
+`conda create -n f4g-pdal-workshop python=3.6 pdal numpy jupyter python-pdal pandas matplotlib -c conda-forge`

 This creates a virtual environment with PDAL and numpy installed, using the `conda-forge` channel.
 Head to a command line interface, switch to the exercises directory in this repository and type: